 Now you’re on your way!
 Once you have the equipment and space and know how to start beekeeping, you’re ready to welcome home your first family of bees.
-Stay tuned to the Good Matters blog for next steps and to see how my bee farm is doing, and show us your progress on Twitter!
+Stay tuned to the Good Matters blog for next steps (find Part Two here and Part Three here) and to see how my bee farm is doing, and show us your progress on Twitter!

 This article was brought to you by Tom’s of Maine.
 The views and opinions expressed by the author do not reflect the position of Tom’s of Maine.